-The draft Policy also permits the temporary use of footpaths or verges for material storage which is common where this cannot be accommodated on-site.
+The draft Policy also permits the temporary use of road reserves and verges for material storage which is common where this cannot be accommodated on-site.
 This would require necessary permits to be obtained, ensuring disruption is minimised and safety is maintained.